-If the control is configured for a generator application, a generator breaker discrete input and a utility tie breaker discrete input must be programmed.
+Of the 24 total discrete inputs, 4 are dedicated and 20 are configurable.
+The four dedicated inputs are Emergency Trip, Control Reset, Speed Setpoint Raise, and Speed Setpoint Lower.
+If the control is configured for a generator application, generator breaker and a utility tie breaker discrete inputs must be programmed.
 Only one discrete input may be programmed for any one listed option; more than one will result in a configuration error.
-Refer to Volume 3 for a complete list of all possible discrete input functions.
+Refer to Volume #3 for a complete list of all possible discrete input functions.